mjtadema/garnish/README.md

 Therefore this script provides the 'cg_cartoon' function to represent only the backbone atoms as cartoon.

 NOTE: Dealing with separate chains is not (yet) implemented.
+      Also it only draws bonds between the backbone beads, sidechains beads are not yet implemented